tlml/starter-hugo-academic/content/project/SEPacceleration_outreach/index.md

 projects: []
 ---

+The Solar Energetic Particles are accelerate during solar eruptions, with the acceleration believed to be connected to the flare processes, reorganisation of the turbulent magnetic field flux tubes, and the vast magnetic clouds that are ejected from the Sun at supersonic speeds into the corona and interplanetary space.

+I have on SEP acceleration modelling in the recent past with with Rami Vainio (University of Turku, Finland).
+Our studies concentrated on SEP acceleration by the shock waves driven by the mass clouds, and the text below describes that process.

+I plan to amend this text to include information on particle acceleration in flares at a later date.

+## SEP acceleration in shock waves driven by coronal mass ejections

 The shock waves in the corona are related to the coronal mass ejections (CMEs), the vast magnetic structures ejected from the Sun